numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 3. Incremental redefinition of the current ``ArrFunctions`` slots into DType method slots.

-Parallel to these, after step 1. is finished, Phase II of revising the UFunc machinery can be started.

-In particular the step of creating a C defined ``DTypeMeta`` class with its instances being ``DTypeClasses`` is a necessary first step to add the ability of storing custom slots on the datatype in C.
-This ``DTypeMeta`` must thus be implemented before being widely used to restructure or enhance current code, thus we propose to proceed with mainly private additions to the DType classes.
+At this point, no or only very limited new public API will be added and the internal API is considered to be in flux.
+Any new public API may be set up give warnings and will have leading underscores to indicate that it is not finalized and can be changed without warning.

 Backward compatibility
 ----------------------

-While the actual backward compatibility impact is not yet fully clear, we anticipate, and accept the following changes:
+While the actual backward compatibility impact of implementing Phase I and II are not yet fully clear, we anticipate, and accept the following changes:

 * **Python API**: